Sunday, February 9 from 11:15 AM to 12:15 PM in the Oak Room

-This class is part 2 of a 2- part series where we will continue to respond to your questions, and explore information and opportunities about our particular church, and how we relate to the wider UU Region and the Unitarian Universalist Association.
+This class is one of two classes offered on the path to membership at UUCM, allowing participants to share their own spiritual journeys and to interactively explore a broad overview of Unitarian and Universalist history and what it means to be a UU.
 Visitors and friends who have attended both of these “Exploring UUism” classes are eligible to become members of UUCM.
-Current members and friends are very welcome to join in the class!
-Facilitated by Barb Halsey, Membership Ministry.
+Current members and friends are very welcome to join in the class also.
+Facilitated by Janna Sundby, Membership Ministry.

 In these classes, participants have an opportunity to share more deeply their individual spiritual journeys and to explore whether membership in UUCM feels right for them.
 There are two classes in this series, each is offered on the second Sunday of the month at 11:15 am, following the service.
 Please email Gary Charles if you are in need of childcare during this event.